bonigarcia/webdrivermanager-examples/README.md

 # WebDriverManager Examples [![][Logo]][GitHub Repository]

-This repository contains JUnit examples to automate the [Selenium Webdriver] binaries management using [WebDriverManager].
+This repository contains JUnit examples to automate the [Selenium WebDriver] binaries management using [WebDriverManager].
 These examples are open source, released under the terms of [Apache 2.0 License].

 ## Usage